 Its Mawlid Season this week.
 We just passed one and we have another one waiting for us.
-25 December and we are in the ‘festive season’ – Christmas time.
+25 December is knocking on our doors and we are in the ‘festive season’ – Christmas time.
 Many Muslims around the world will be actually taking part in these festivities.
 They will do this without really questioning what they are doing, without even asking themselves if, as Muslims, they should be partaking in this at all.

 The fact is that Muslims should not be taking part in Christmas or other festivals that are not based in Islam, that do not uphold the principles that we have been taught by the Prophet Muhammad صلى الله عليه وسلم .
 But many Muslims do.
 This is one topic we go one after year in and year out.
 A sad fact and one that undermines the establishing of Islam and a united Ummah.